ivan4722/wordle/README.md

 This evaluates to $0.91574724172$.\
 **What does this tell us?** \
 Well, this data does not tell us anything regarding the green and yellow squares (denoting correct index of the letter). \
 However, it does tell us that with $\approx91.57$%, any word in the experimental 997 past words will have the letters a e i or u.
-As a result, the guess "adieu" will have a "hit" with $91.57$% of words. (realistically it is higher if you consider the "d" letter, but for the sake of the argument we used only the vowels.)
+As a result, the guess "adieu" will have a "hit" with $91.57$% of words. (realistically it is higher if you consider the "d" letter, but for the sake of the argument we used only the vowels.)\

-# 3. Game Theory Optimal (GTO) Wordle (part 2: comparison to random guessing)
+**How does this compare to random guessing?**\
 There are $26^5$ total 5 letter "words".
 There are not actually this many 5 letter words, but there are $26^5$ permutations of letter arrangements of length 5.
 That means for each letter, there is a $1/26$ chance that it is guessed correctly.\
 Lets compute the probability that we guess at least 1 letter correct. \
 $P(\text{at least one correct}) = 1 - P(\text{none correct})=1-(25\div26)^5=0.17807289324\approx 17.81$%.\